About the Program

 PRELUDE TALKS

-Prior to each Student Dress Rehearsal there is a Prelude talk in the balcony.
-These 20-minute talks give student audiences extra insight into the opera they are about to experience with information about the story, music, history and more.
+Prior to each Student Dress Rehearsal there is a Prelude talk in the balcony led by an artist connected to the opera giving student audiences extra insight into the opera they are about to experience with behind the scenes highlights as well as history and context.

 Opera Omaha study guides and resources help align the Dress Rehearsal Experience with Nebraska’s Fine Arts Standards in Music and Theatre.